 Testing & Validation

 There is a tradeoff between precision and recall, so we have to strike a balance between them.
 A high-precision, low-recall system will be extremely picky about assigning, say, Scandinavian ancestry.
-The system will only assign DNA as Scandinavian when it's very, very sure.
-That will yield high precision — since the assignment of Scandinavian is always correct — but low recall, because a lot of true Scandinavian ancestry is left unassigned.
+The system will only assign DNA as Scandinavian when it is very confident.
+That will yield high precision — since the assignment of Scandinavian is almost always correct — but low recall, because a lot of true Scandinavian ancestry is left unassigned.

 With a low-precision, high-recall system the opposite problem exists.
-In this case, the system is liberal with assignments of Scandinavian ancestry.
+In this case, the system liberally assigns Scandinavian ancestry.
 Any time a piece of DNA might be Scandinavian, it is assigned that ancestry.
-This will yield high recall, as all genuine Scandinavian DNA will be assigned correctly, but low precision, because non-Scandinavian DNA will often be assigned as Scandinavian incorrectly.
+This will yield high recall, as all genuine Scandinavian DNA will be labelled accordingly, but low precision, because non-Scandinavian DNA will often be incorrectly labelled Scandinavian.